jrgleason/spring-ai-example/README.md

 ### Using Gradle

-* Create an application-personal.yml with the following information
+* Create an application-personal.yml using either `create-personal-config.bat` or `create-personal-config.sh`.
+It should generate a file with the following template...

 ```yaml
 spring: